 Thomas E. Conrecode, Naples.
-Vice President with Collier Enterprises, Ltd. (responsible for the company's governmental affairs strategies at the local, state and federal levels); Past Director of the Naples Area Chamber of Commerce: Member of the Executive Committee ofthe Southwest Florida Transportation Initiative; Member Leadership Florida.
+Vice President with Collier Enterprises, Ltd. (responsible for the company's governmental affairs strategies at the local, state and federal levels); Past Director of the Naples Area Chamber of Commerce: Member of the Executive Committee of the Southwest Florida Initiative; Transportation Member of Leadership Florida.